 Sender’s Comments: A photograph of my spirit guide, probably the clearest image of a spirit guide manifestation.
 Clarity in this picture is amazing.
 There are also 3 faces not of mortal kind.

-Craig;’s Verdict: Unfortunately you do not explain when this happened- was it at a séance while the mediums was in trance as the figure is slumped in an unusual way?
-I am very interested in the strange image of a person in the right of the picture in the blue area but am not convinced it is a real spirit manifestation.
-I believe that this is caused by a long exposure in low light conditions that has magnified a small light such as a reflection or a ‘on’ light from an electrical device.
+Craig;’s Verdict: Unfortunately you do not explain when this happened was it at a séance while the mediums were in a trance as the figure is slumped in an unusual way?
+I am very interested in the strange image of a person in the right of the picture in the blue area but am not convinced it is a real ghosts and spirit manifestation.
+I believe that this is caused by a long exposure in low light conditions that have magnified a small light such as a reflection or an ‘on’ light from an electrical device.
 The strange faces are very interesting though and an extraordinarily weird image.
 There is more information about spirit guides captured on camera in the Edwardian Spiritualist Ghost Pictures section of this website.

 Horrific Ghost Snapped at Old Folks Home!

 This is certainly one of the most shocking ghost pictures we’ve received to date.
 It looks like someone’s granddad is about to be devoured by a giant bird!
 There is a consistent grain on the image caused by the low light which confirms that this image had not been tampered with.
-I think the ‘bird man’ is the blurred image of someone standing up quickly from the chair that is part visible in the foreground of the picture.
+I think the ‘Birdman’ is the blurred image of someone standing up quickly from the chair that is partially visible in the foreground of the picture.
 The ‘beak’ may be a shadow on the wall behind.
-With such low light all sorts of things are possible.
-Next time I visit an old folks home, I’ll keep my eyes open for gigantic man eating birds- just in case I’m wrong about this one.
+With such low light, all sorts of things are possible.
+Next time I visit an old folks home, I’ll keep my eyes open for gigantic man-eating birds just in case I’m wrong about this one.